Logo

 • Monitoring your credit online

-More than two years later, these digital habits have taken root.
-For many of us, managing money online or by phone is now the default.
-You may reflexively check your real-time account balance before making a big purchase.
+You may check your real-time account balance before making a big purchase.
 You receive text alerts that remind you to pay bills.
 You use an app to pay a babysitter or split a check.

 Now that your relationship with money has gone mostly digital, how well does your bank support that relationship?
 If you’re not sure how to answer, you might want to look into an online bank.